duffau/RNN_GARCH/README.md

 ![Jordan RNN](recurrent_jordan_nn_volatility.png)

-This repository contains Python code to estimate a recurrent Neural Network which tries to model the volatility of the daily returns of the SP500 index.
+This repository contains Python code to train a recurrent Neural Network which tries to model the volatility of the daily returns of the SP500 index.

 ## To run the code